SC-Networks/evalanche-soap-api-connector/docs/workflow.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the workflow by an external id
+Retrieve a workflow by its external id

 ```